LukeSmithxyz/voidrice/.config/ranger/ranger.md

 ## Shortcuts

 I've added many folder-specific shortcuts; refer to rc.conf for the specifics, but here's the idea.
-There are for "verbs:"
+There are four "verbs:"

 + g -- "go or cd"
 + t -- "new tab"